 “Customers will sometimes tell you a lot of things about their lives that you shouldn’t know,” says Amie Ward, beverage director at R. Bar.
 “At one of my jobs, a couple of regulars were having an affair with each other and I kept that a secret for many years—that didn’t exactly make me feel like a great person.
 I’ve had to kick people out of bars, I’ve had barstools thrown at me—the job can take a lot out on you, especially if you don’t understand the basic premise of self-care.”

-“With the way that the current landscape is set up for bartenders, there are a million occasions to have a drink to maybe make choices that aren’t the best for their long- or short-term health,” says Johnson, who runs bartending education classes all over the country, while also emphasizing mental health.
+“With the way that the current landscape is set up for bartenders, there are a million occasions to have a drink and to maybe make choices that aren’t the best for their long- or short-term health,” says Johnson, who runs bartending education classes all over the country while also emphasizing mental health.
 “Almost every day, there’s an opportunity to go to a sponsored event at someone else’s bar where alcohol and drugs are flowing freely.
 There’s a lot of social pressure that goes along with these events, not only to be open to trying the drinks presented, but to take every one of the shots that’s put in front of you—there’s a deep-seated social pressure that we see is pervasive.”

 But Johnson also sees the tide turning.